Pulse dialing: Successors

 It was recognized as early as the 1910s that push buttons were faster than rotary dials, when the first panel switches used keys for dialing at the operator stations.
 In the 1940s, Bell Laboratories conducted field trials of pushbutton telephones for customer dialing to determine accuracy and efficiency.
 However, the technology of using mechanical reed relays was too unreliable until transistors transformed the industry.
 In 1963, the Bell System introduced to the public dual-tone multi-frequency (DTMF) technology under the name Touch-Tone, which was a trademark in the U.S. until 1984.
 The Touch-Tone system used push-button telephones.
-In the decades after 1963, rotary dials were gradually phased out on new telephone models in favor of keypads and the primary dialing method to the central office became touchtone dialing.
+In the decades after 1963, rotary dials were gradually phased out on new telephone models in favor of keypads, and the primary dialing method to the central office became touchtone dialing.
 Most central office systems still support rotary telephones today.
 Some keypad telephones have a switch or configuration method for the selection of tone or pulse dialing.

 Mobile telephones and most voice-over-IP systems use out-of-band signaling and do not send any digits until the entire number has been keyed by the user.
 Many VoIP systems are based on the Session Initiation Protocol (SIP), which uses a form of Uniform Resource Identifiers (URI) for addressing, instead of digits alone.

 Switch-hook dialing

-As pulse dialing is achieved by interruption of the local loop, it was possible to dial digits by rapidly tapping, i.e. depressing, the switch hook the corresponding number of times at approximately ten taps per second.
+As pulse dialing is achieved by interruption of the local loop, it was possible to dial digits by rapidly tapping, i.e., depressing, the switch hook the corresponding number of times at approximately ten taps per second.
 However, many telephone makers implemented a slow switch hook release to prevent rapid switching.

 In the United Kingdom, it was once possible to make calls from coin-box phones by tapping the switch hook without depositing coins.
 Unlawfully obtaining a free telephone call was deemed a criminal offence, abstracting electricity from the General Post Office, which operated the telephone system, and several cases were prosecuted.

-In popular culture, tapping was shown in the film Red Dragon when prisoner Hannibal Lecter dialed out on a telephone without dialing mechanism.
-The technique was also used by the character Phantom Phreak in the film Hackers.
+In popular culture, tapping is shown in the film Red Dragon, when prisoner Hannibal Lecter dials out on a telephone without a dialing mechanism.
+The technique is also used by the character Phantom Phreak in the film Hackers.